 The group ran for half an hour without tiring.
 Afterward, they circled up to play a round of Spider’s Web.
 Liam took on the role of the Spider and quickly found a perfect vantage point to watch the major thruways to the food source.
 Try and try as they might, the flies were relentlessly called back to the web.
 This challenge really helped the Explorers experiment with the forest colors as they tried to camouflage themselves and determine when they had the best opportunities to move.
 Any slip up and the attuned senses of the spider would catch them and strike.
 It was great to watch Brian bonding with the boys as he hid and crawled with other flies under Sword Ferns.
 After a long game, someone called, “Hey where is the bandana?”
 It turned out that Matt had fooled all of us by switching out the bandana for his hat.
 We then circled up to discuss the game.
 It was apparent to us that the Explorers were really getting into the spirit of competition.
 The flies congratulated the spider on a job well done and they in turn congratulated the flies for their diligence and stealth.
 We all decided that the true purpose of this game was not to win or loose but to play and have fun.

 The group quickly packed up and handed back their jobs(?) for a closing meeting.
 We sat it a tight circle as the sun slowly faded into the West.
 Sharing apples, we went around the circle discussing our favorite moments of the season and giving thanks.
 The boys were thankful for the rain and the storms that the fall season brings, for the joy of being together out in the land, forSpider’s Web, forest snags, and the ability to turn our challenges and problems into possibilities into opportunities.
 The Mentors are deeply grateful for the privilege to be a part of the boys’ experiences and development during this fall season.
-We would once again like to give a big thanks to all the parents and families for your support and trust throughout this season.
-We would also like to thank all the Volunteers Mentors, EMA, and Staff for their support this season.
+We would once again like to give a big thanks to all the parents and families for your support and

 Please check out more pictures from the outing at the photo gallery.
 We look forward to seeing you at the Winter Solstice Gathering on December 14th and at the winter outings we are offering for the first time ever!